Texas Water Development Board

 Ability to perform routine and non-routine work assignments accurately and on-time with little or no supervision.

 Ability to perform assigned duties and improve work habits and/or output.

 Ability to complete assigned work, on time, neatly and with infrequent errors.

 Ability to provide prompt, courteous and accurate assistance and clear and concise communication to internal and external stakeholders both verbally and in writing.

-Ability to work and cooperate with others in a team environment and accept assignments from multiple authorities.
+Ability to work and cooperate with others in a team environment.

 Ability to stand/sit/move with no physical limitations or aids to perform activities such as retrieve/replace files in a large file system for boxes up to 30 lbs.